 What is the process once you apply to the program?

-Once your application is placed, either through the internal job site or external careers page UWHealth.org, HR will then call you for an interview.
+Once your application is placed, either through the internal job site or the external Careers page, HR will then call you for an interview.
 Once that is complete and you are recommended to move forward, the NA team will then schedule an interview through Sign up Genius, and you will be notified by email.
-Dates of when applications are due and then interview dates are posted on U-Connect and Careers Page and updated as needed.
-Once the interview is completed, a reference check will be done with your manager, and if you are accepted, then a date to transfer to whatever cohort will be given.
-External candidates must undergo the normal onboarding process with employee health and background checks.
+Dates of when applications are due and interview dates will be posted on The Pulse and Careers page.
+Once the interview is completed and if you are accepted, then a date to transfer to whatever cohort will be given.
+External candidates must undergo the normal onboarding process with employee health.

 How do I access the Nursing Assistant Apprenticeship Program Application?